 The Civil War and The Reconstruction Documents

 The Civil War (1861-1865) had a huge impact on the woman suffrage movement.
 The movement had begun organizing in the 1840’s and established itself with the Seneca Falls Convention of 1848.
 Prior to the Civil War suffragists and abolitionists collaborated on their common goal – the citizenship of and full legal status of their people.
 There was a sort of optimistic attitude that both Black people and women would gain the vote together.
-This did not happen, and I believe that the impact of impact of excluding women from the vote through the reconstruction documents has exacerbated and entrenched gender/race rifts that we continue to experience.
+This did not happen, and I believe that excluding women from the vote through the reconstruction documents has exacerbated and entrenched gender/race rifts that we continue to experience.

 The Thirteenth, Fourteenth, and Fifteenth Amendments are known as the reconstruction documents.
 While intended to establish citizenship and rights for Black people, these documents also serve to institutionalize the disenfranchisement of women.